tsundoku/tsundoku.github.io/README.md

 Q - *why do you duplicate your work across two systems?*
 A - FogBugz only tracks official requests, which is maybe a quarter of what I do
+A - and after a while the .plan files give you a unique view of where your time went

 Q - *what version control system do you use?*
-A - mainly SVN, with GitHub for working with outside contractors
+A - mainly SVN, with GitHub for outside contractors

 Q - *how do you keep your skills up to date?*
 A - I watch ArsDigita videos (Shai Simonson is an underappreciated genius), Robert Sedgewick videos, Programming with Mosh videos, CBT Nuggets videos, etc.